scottsweb/wp-instagram-widget/readme.md

 ## Changelog

+#### 2.0.4
+* Should help fix the instagram did not return a 200 issue (for now)
+* Allow plugin to be updated via https://github.com/afragen/github-updater
+* rel="noopener" on target blank setting
+* www all the things
+* Use JSON endpoints

 #### 2.0.3
 * New JSON on the Instagram end, fixes broken usernames
 * Support same tag and username